FranzGar/FranzGar/README.md

-# Hola, soy Francisco
+# Hello, I'm Francisco

-## _Bienvenido a mi portafolio de GitHub_
+## _Welcome to my portfolio GitHub_

-### Estoy interesado en:
+### Im interested on:

-- Telecomunicaciones
+- Telecommunications
-- Sistemas embebidos
+- Embedded systems
-- Programación en JavaScript

-**Actualmente estoy aprendiendo, en un diplomado, acerca del internet de las cosas**

-Me gustaría seguir aprendiendo sobre los distintos lenguajes de programación, para así poder colaborar con la comunidad
+**I'm currently learning about the internet of things in a diploma**

+I would like to continue learning about the different programming languages, so that I can collaborate with the community